Numbers stay right

 No. Our Cart Validation Function runs under Shopify's 5-millisecond per-invocation budget — well below the threshold buyers would notice.
 It reads from Shopify metafields directly, with no external network calls.

-Quay is fail-open: if our function errors or its data is missing, the order proceeds and we emit an alert.
-Blocking your buyer's checkout because of a Quay bug is worse than letting one over-limit order through.
+Quay is fail-open: if our function errors or its data is missing, the order goes through.
+Blocking your buyer because of a Quay bug is worse than letting one over-limit order slip.
+You'll still hear about it: we re-check every order right after it's placed, so anything that slipped past a block shows up in your Telegram alerts if you've connected a chat.

 No. Quay enforces credit limits that you configure.
 We don't assess buyer creditworthiness, run credit checks, or make lending decisions.
 Credit-extension risk and decisions stay with you.